Natural Burial on Gabriola Island. The Future is Green.

 We are working to establish a green burial and memorial park on beautiful Gabriola Island.

-The Gabriola Island Memorial Society incorporated in August 2022 in response to the community need for a new site for full body burials.
+The Gabriola Island Memorial Society (GIMS) incorporated in August 2022 in response to community need for a new site on Gabriola Island for full body burials.
 After 140 years, our existing cemetery is nearing capacity.
 If a new site is not established now, residents who wish to have their final resting place near family and friends on Gabriola will be forced to choose cremation.

 Green Burial